sayed0refaat/FASTAPI-CRUD-Python/README.md

-# Rest Api With Python FasrApi
+# Rest Api With Python FastApi simply it's a CRUD